bitfactory-nl/wpqb/README.md

     ->orderBy('post_date', 'DESC')
     ->get();
 ```

+## Why WPQB instead of other plugins?
+There are other PHP packages out there that help you with query building such as `doctrine/dbal`.
+It's a brilliant package, it truly is.
+For WordPress, there are a few cons however:

+- Because they don't deeply integrate with WordPress, they won't trigger all hooks, filters and caching mechanisms.
+- You miss out on optimisations that have been done for `$wpdb`.
+- A lot of extra overhead has to be imported, especially if it's an entire ORM.

+These drawbacks are tackled by using this plugin.

 ## Contribution
 Help is greatly appreciated here!
 There's a lot that still needs to be done, as it is currently just a weekend project.
 You can contribute in a lot of different ways: